 Long-form Landing Page:

-Typically when you’re doing persuasive writing it’s a long form page, we found that these can be long, dry, and boring.
-However, in many use cases long-form pages have shown to convert the best.
+Typically when you’re doing persuasive writing, it’s a long-form page, we found that these can be long, dry, and boring.
+However, in many use cases, long-form pages have been shown to convert the best.

-We found that the following are the product types for which long form landing pages has been shown to produce its best results:
+We found that the following are the product types for which long-form landing pages have been shown to produce the best results:

 - Diet products, including health education materials

 - Heavily discounted products

 You may be asking, what do those products have in common?
 When we look closely, there are two important things that stand out: